San Francisco: Race, ethnicity, religion, and languages

+San Francisco is a majority minority city, as non-Hispanic White residents comprise less than half of the population; in 1940 they formed 92.5% of the population.

 In 2010, residents of Chinese ethnicity constituted the largest single ethnic minority group in San Francisco at 21% of the population; other large Asian groups include Filipinos (5%) and Vietnamese (2%), with Japanese, Koreans and many other Asian and Pacific Islander groups represented in the city.
 The population of Chinese ancestry is most heavily concentrated in Chinatown and the Sunset and Richmond Districts.
 Filipinos are most concentrated in SoMa and the Crocker-Amazon; the latter neighborhood shares a border with Daly City, which has one of the highest concentrations of Filipinos in North America.
 The Tenderloin District is home to a large portion of the city's Vietnamese population as well as businesses and restaurants, which is known as the city's Little Saigon.

 The principal Hispanic groups in the city were those of Mexican (7%) and Salvadoran (2%) ancestry.
 The Hispanic population is most heavily concentrated in the Mission District, Tenderloin District, and Excelsior District.
 The city's percentage of Hispanic residents is less than half of that of the state.

+African Americans constituted about 5% of San Francisco's population in 2020; their share of the city's population has been decreasing since the 1970s.
+The majority of the city's Black residents live in the neighborhoods of Bayview-Hunters Point, Visitacion Valley, and the Fillmore District.
+There are smaller Black communities in Diamond Heights, Glen Park, and the Mission District.